Federal Employee Whistleblowers Should Have Access to Federal Court Access

 The campaign to allow federal employee whistleblowers access to federal court and jury trials has long seen widespread, bipartisan support.

-In 2008, the House of Representatives overwhelmingly endorsed H.R.
+For example, in 2008, the House of Representatives overwhelmingly endorsed H.R.
 985, an amendment for federal court access for all federal employees.
 The bill had the support of a majority of all Democrats and a majority of all Republicans.

 Then, on May 14, 2009, a total of 292 public interest organizations and corporations published an open letter to then-President Obama and Members of Congress in support of what the group termed “swift action to restore strong, comprehensive whistleblower rights.”
 The very first item on the list was to “[g]rant employees the right to jury trial in federal court.”
 The letter noted,